Rishaan2202/VikramSat_Electrical-Power-Sub-System/JOURNAL.md

 # July 14, 2025, Day-8!
 What's up, I'm back with something interesting.
 Well, it was a very chaotic day for me and I could only invest a bit time for this. that's the completion ofthe 3.3V Buck Converter.
 It was quite interesting and easy.
-Take this-
+Take this:-
 <br>
 <br>
 <img width="785" height="330" alt="Screenshot 2025-07-14 230419" src="https://github.com/user-attachments/assets/a7a4a496-aa52-4c89-b6a6-9274500e25cb" />